vpnhood/VpnHood/README.md

 * No Admin privilege is required
 * Built-In User Management
 * Built-In NAT with zero configuration
+* Hot Restart
-* Run on any Windows 7,8,10 or Windows Server
+* Install on any Windows 7,8,10 or Windows Server
-* Run on Linux
+* Install on Linux

 ## Developer Features
 * Open source (LGPL License)